Skip to content

 Structural Requirements

-Your rooftop parking lot design should meet the structural requirements outlined below.
+Your rooftop parking lot design should meet the structural requirements outlined below:

 Ensure your design meets all structural considerations by seeking peer review for the design before commencing the construction process.